• Skip to primary navigation

 • Figs: Always use fresh figs. Green figs are perfectly fine too if that's all you can find.
 Make sure that the figs are firm but tender.
 They shouldn't be too ripe and soft.

 • Goat Cheese: Today, we are using soft goat cheese.
 If you need a substitute, mascarpone, creme fraiche, and ricotta will be your best options.
-If you are looking for an equally sharp or pungent flavor, try aged cheddar or blue cheeses like gorgonzola.
+If you are looking for an equally sharp or pungent flavor, try aged cheddar or blue cheese like gorgonzola.

 • Honey: A drizzle of honey adds a nice sweetness to these baked figs. The best alternative that will pair well with these fig appetizers is maple syrup.